datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

 The Sesam Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Sesam documentation can be found `here <https://docs.sesam.io/>`_.
+The Sesam documentation can be found here: `Sesam documentation <https://docs.sesam.io/>`_.
 The documentation consists of anything from general themes to more technically specific themes.
 With regards to working on a project, the following links might be of particular interest to you:

 - `Getting Started <https://docs.sesam.io/getting-started.html>`_
 - `Best Practices <https://docs.sesam.io/best-practices.html>`_